 That’s why many people have reported that turtles have bitten their fingers while eating.
 It doesn’t precisely mean that the turtle is aggressive.
 Their stretching of the neck and running after you is pure because of instincts for food- nothing else.

 Since turtles lack feelings and emotion, they don’t either feel lonely.
-But they will be depressed due to stress and anxieties.
+But they will be depressed due to stress and anxiety.

 Turtles are mostly solitary and don’t like social life.
 They will roam around the home happily without their partners.
 In fact, turtles are happier living alone than in a pack.
 It means you won’t have to be anxious about the loneliness or frustration of the turtle.